Schizophrenia Long-Term Care and Treatment: Helping a Family Member

 A long-term residential treatment facility can provide an unparalleled quantity and quality of time, resources, and care, giving you and your loved one the space and support you need to work together to grow, heal, and live fuller, healthier, more balanced lives—both individually and as a family.

-BrightQuest offers long-term care for people living with schizophrenia and other severe mental health illness.
+BrightQuest offers long-term care for people living with schizophrenia and other severe mental health illnesses.
 Contact us today to learn more about our innovative therapy programs and how we can help you or your loved one start the journey toward recovery.